Step-by-Step ABG Interpretation

 Step 3 — Check HCO₃⁻

 HCO₃⁻ reflects the metabolic component.
-A low bicarbonate indicates metabolic acidosis, while a high bicarbonate indicates metabolic alkalosis.
+Low = metabolic acidosis.
+High = metabolic alkalosis.

 Step 4 — Identify the Primary Disorder